RetroCharting

 Is Jimmy White's 'Whirlwind' Snooker Rare?

-Released in 1991 for Sega Genesis, this action & adventure game with stable pricing, reflecting consistent market demand.
+Released in 1991 for Sega Genesis, this action & adventure game that represents an interesting piece for any collector.

 Description